ChenZhu-Xie/QuickLineNavigator/README.md

   - [x] After the precise retrieval is executed, switch the scope outside the quick panel.
     - [x] cursor inside the text editor.
     - [x] cursor inside the keywords input panel.
+- [ ] More appropriate delimiter and identifying logic for keyphrases?